Kademlia: Fixed-size routing tables

-Since the possible nodes for each k-bucket decreases quickly (because there will be very few nodes that are that close), the lower bit k-buckets will fully map all nodes in that section of the network.
+Since the possible nodes for each k-bucket decreases quickly (because there will be very few nodes which are that close), the lower bit k-buckets will fully map all nodes in that section of the network.
 Since the quantity of possible IDs is much larger than any node population can ever be, some of the k-buckets corresponding to very short distances will remain empty.

 Consider the simple network to the right.
 The network size is 2^3 or eight maximum keys and nodes.
 There are seven nodes participating; the small circles at the bottom.
 The node under consideration is node six (binary 110) in black.
 There are three k-buckets for each node in this network.
-Nodes zero, one and two (binary 000, 001, and 010) are candidates for the farthest k-bucket.
+Nodes zero, one and two (binary 000, 001, and 010) are candidates for the furthest k-bucket.
 Node three (binary 011, not shown) is not participating in the network.
 In the middle k-bucket, nodes four and five (binary 100 and 101) are placed.
 Finally, the third k-bucket can only contain node seven (binary 111).
 Each of the three k-buckets are enclosed in a gray circle.
-If the size of the k-bucket was two, then the farthest 2-bucket can only contain two of the three nodes.
-For example, if node six has node one and two in the farthest 2-bucket, it would have to request a node ID lookup to these nodes to find the location (ip address) of node zero.
+If the size of the k-bucket was two, then the furthest 2-bucket can only contain two of the three nodes.
+For example, if node six has node one and two in the furthest 2-bucket, it would have to request a node ID lookup to these nodes to find the location (ip address) of node zero.
 Each node knows its neighbourhood well and has contact with a few nodes far away which can help locate other nodes far away.

-It is known that nodes that have been connected for a long time in a network will probably remain connected for a long time in the future.
-Because of this statistical distribution, Kademlia selects long connected nodes to remain stored in the k-buckets.
+It is known that nodes which have been connected for a long time in a network will probably remain connected for a long time in the future.
+Due to this statistical distribution, Kademlia selects long connected nodes to remain stored in the k-buckets.
 This increases the number of known valid nodes at some time in the future and provides for a more stable network.

 When a k-bucket is full and a new node is discovered for that k-bucket, the least recently seen node in the k-bucket is PINGed.
 If the node is found to be still alive, the new node is placed in a secondary list, a replacement cache.
 The replacement cache is used only if a node in the k-bucket stops responding.
 In other words: new nodes are used only when older nodes disappear.